shailenmishra/teaching-docs/engl1j/schedule.md

 - Start designing your poster
 - Discussion of the chapter "Shut the Door" in *OTW*

+{: .homework }
-> Homework: 1) Continue to work on your poster; 2) Meet with the Speaking Associates to prepare your elevator pitch for the poster session
+> 1) Continue to work on your poster; 2) Meet with the Speaking Associates to prepare your elevator pitch for the poster session

 ### Mar 26